Skip to main navigation Skip to search Skip to main content

 Biography

-Nikhila is an architect, researcher and educator.
+Nikhila is an award-winning architect, researcher and educator.
 Her research-based practice, foregrounds decolonising and participatory design methods for the built environment.
 Nikhila’s work has been supported by various recognitions, enabling her to gain diverse knowledge(s) on the confluence of Country, disasters and place.
-She is currently a research fellow within Fire to Flourish.
+She is currently a Research Fellow at MADA and is co-leading Insights into Temporary and Emergency Accommodation, funded by Natural Hazards Research Australia.

 Education/Academic qualification